sandeepVampire/smartwatch-project/README.md

 # smartwatch-project
-This is the project for webapp for simple smartwatch
+webapp for simple smartwatch using django and javascript.